When Can I Safely Enjoy Soda After Tooth Extraction?

 Signs of Proper Healing and Potential Complications

-If you notice any of the following symptoms, contact your oral surgeon as they may indicate a complication:
+If any of the following symptoms appear, contact your oral surgeon promptly:

 - Persistent or worsening pain

-- Swelling that does not subside after a few days
+- Swelling that does not improve within a few days

-- Bad taste or smell coming from the extraction site
+- Bad taste or unpleasant smell coming from the extraction site

 - Visible bone in the socket